The Microbiome Connection

 - Normalizes and softens scar tissue and adhesions (from earlier surgeries or infections);

-- Decreases stress and promotes parasympathetic relaxation response;
+- Decreases stress and promote parasympathetic relaxation response;

 - Decreases edema;